 Enhanced Prostate Screening, Lenox Hill Radiology

-If you are a male and 45+, then Enhanced Prostate MRI Screening could be for you—or for a loved one who meets the criteria.
+If you are a man aged 45 or older, Enhanced Prostate MRI Screening may be right for you-or a loved one who meets the criteria.

-One in eight men will be diagnosed with prostate cancer.
+One in eight men will be diagnosed with prostate cancer in their lifetime.
 Early detection significantly improves treatment options and outcomes.1

 Enhanced Prostate Screening at